RGB vs BGR Subpixel Layout – What Is The Difference?

 If you’re buying a new monitor for productivity work or anything else that involves a lot of reading and typing, it’s important that you pick a display with an RGB (Red, Green, Blue) subpixel layout for the sharpest and clearest text!

-As manufacturers don’t specify the type of the subpixel layout used by the display, you will have to rely on monitor reviews for this information.
+As manufacturers don’t specify the type of subpixel layout used by the display, you will have to rely on monitor reviews for this information.

 Luckily, it’s mostly the 43″ 4K monitors and very old models that use the BGR (Blue, Green, Red) subpixel layout that’s responsible for making text appear blurry, mainly in Windows.